anuragkalia/anuragkalia.github.io/_posts/2022-05-10-CSS-box-model.md

 For the vast majority of the elements, `display` property is the primary property to generate the box tree from the element tree.
 Box tree is the hierarchy of visual boxes generated from the element tree.

 1. `display: none`: The element and its children are removed from the box tree.
 2. `display: contents`: The element itself is removed from the box tree and replaced by its children under its parent.
-This does not affect semantics and inheritance.
+This does not affect semantics and property inheritance.
 3. display outside: Participates in the block formatting context as a block or inline box.
 Force converted to block in flex and grid formatting contexts.
 4. display inside:
    1. `flow`: Establishes normal flow.
       1. Conditionally establishes a new block formatting context if other proerties force it (e.g. `float`, `position`, `overflow` etc.).
-      2. Optional `list-item`: Also generates an optional marker box addressed by `::marker`.
+      2. Optional `list-item`: Also generates an optional marker box addressable by `::marker`.
    2. `flow-root`: Just like `flow` + ALWAYS generates a new block formatting context by itself.
    3. `table`: Establishes table formatting context.
 Ignored for this doc.
    4. `flex`: Establishes flex formatting context.
 Ignored for this doc.